qaraluch/arch-bootstrap/README.md

 - CALIS - Custom Arch Linux Installation Script
 - QALACS - Qaraluch's Arch Linux Auto Config Script

+Installation of user's dotfiles is not within scope of above scripts anymore.

 :warning: Disclaimer:

 This code is published in good faith and for learning purpose only.
 The code is not fully tested, so any usage of it is strictly at your own risk :see_no_evil:.